 Activities located in the Lower Density Suburban Residential Zone Activity status 7.4.
-8 9 Residential Units, unless provided for by rule 7.4.4 , where the density of development exceeds one residential unit per 450m net area but does not exceed one residential unit per 300m average net area , excluding RD This rule does not apply to sites located within the Air Noise Boundary or located between the Air Noise Boundary and Outer Control Boundary of Queenstown Airport.
-Discretion is restricted to: a. how the design advances housing diversity , including through providing a range of unit sizes and typologies; b. and how the design promotes sustainability either through construction methods, design or function; c. privacy for occupants of the subject site and neighbouring sites; d. in Arrowtown, consistency with Arrowtown's character, as described within the Arrowtown Design Guidelines 20 23 16; e. street activation; f. building dominance; g. capacity of existing or planned infrastructure/servicing; h. low impact stormwater design; parking and access layout: safety, efficiency and impacts on on- street parking and neighbours; j. design and integration of landscaping; k. where a site is subject to any natural hazard and the proposal results in an increase in gross floor area: I. the nature and degree of risk the hazard(s) pose to people and property: i. the nature and degree of risk the hazard(s) pose to people and property; ii. whether the proposal will alter the risk to any site; and iii. the extent to which such risk can be avoided or sufficiently mitigated. mlIn Kawarau Heights, consistency with the Kawarau Heights DesignGuidelines 2020 and Structure Plan contained in Section 27.13.15. mm Where Electricity Sub-transmission Infrastructure or Significant Electricity Distribution Infrastructure as shown on the District Plan web mapping application is located within the adjacent road, any adverse effects on that infrastructure.
+8 9 Residential Units, unless provided for by rule 7.4.4 , where the density of development exceeds one residential unit per 450m2 net area but does not exceed one residential unit per 300m2 average net area. average net area.
+RD This rule does not apply to sites located within the Air Noise Boundary; or located between the Air Noise Boundary and Outer Control Boundary of Queenstown Airport; or at the Lake Hāwea South within Area B as identified in the Structure Plan in 27.7.19.
+Discretion is restricted to: a. how the design advances housing diversity, including through providing a range of unit sizes and typologies; b. and how the design promotes sustainability either through construction methods, design or function; c. privacy for occupants of the subject site and neighbouring sites; d. in Arrowtown, consistency with Arrowtown's character, as described within the Arrowtown Design Guidelines 20 23 16; e. street activation; f. building dominance; g. capacity of existing or planned infrastructure/servicing; h. low impact stormwater design; parking and access layout: safety, efficiency and impacts on on- street parking and neighbours; j. design and integration of landscaping; k. where a site is subject to any natural hazard and the proposal results in an increase in gross floor area: I. the nature and degree of risk the hazard(s) pose to people and property: i. the nature and degree of risk the hazard(s) pose to people and property; ii. whether the proposal will alter the risk to any site; andiii. the extent to which such risk can be avoided or sufficiently mitigated. ml In Kawarau Heights, consistency with the Kawarau Heights Design Guidelines 2020 and Structure Plan contained in Section 27.13.15.
+Where Electricity Sub-transmission Infrastructure or Significant Electricity Distribution Infrastructure as shown on the District Plan web mapping application is located within the adjacent road, any adverse effects on that infrastructure.
 7.4.
-9 10 Commercial recreation D 7.4.1 1 0 Community activities, other than the hospital provided for by Rule 7.4.4 D 7.4.1 2 Retirement villages D
+9 10 Commercial recreation D 7.4.1 1 0 Community activities, other than the hospital provided for by Rule 7.4.4 D

-Activities located in the Lower Density Suburban Residential Zone Activity status 7.4.1 32 Activities which are not listed in this table NC 7.4.1 4 3 Commercial activities - greater than 100m gross floor area NC 7.4.1 5 4 Visitor Accommodation not otherwise identified NC 7.4.1 65 Airports not otherwise listed in this table PR 7.4.1 7 6 Bulk material storage PR 7.4.1 8 7 Factory Farming PR 7.4.1 9 8 Fish or meat processing PR 7.4.
+Activities located in the Lower Density Suburban Residential Zone Activity status 7.4.1 2 4 Retirement villages D 7.4.1 32 Activities which are not listed in this table NC 7.4.1 4 3 Commercial activities - greater than 100m2 gross floor area NC 7.4.1 5 4 Visitor Accommodation not otherwise identified NC 7.4.1 6 5 Airports not otherwise listed in this table PR 7.4.1 7 6 Bulk material storage PR 7.4.1 8 7 Factory Farming PR 7.4.1 9 8 Fish or meat processing PR 7.4.
 2019 Forestry activities, except for Plantation Forestry where the Resource Management (National Environmental Standard for Plantation Forestry) Regulation 2017 prevails.
-PR 7.4.2 1 0 Manufacturing and/or product assembling activities PR 7.4.2 2 1 Mining PR 7.4.2 32 Panel beating, spray painting, motor vehicle repair or dismantling, fibre glassing, sheet metal work, bottle or scrap storage, motor body building PR 7.4.2 43 Any activity requiring an Offensive Trade Licence under the Health Act 1956 PR
+PR 7.4.2 1 0 Manufacturing and/or product assembling activities PR 7.4.2 2 4 Mining PR 7.4.2 3 2 Panel beating, spray painting, motor vehicle repair or dismantling, fibre glassing, sheet metal work, bottle or scrap storage, motor body building PR 7.4.2 4 3 Any activity requiring an Offensive Trade Licence under the Health Act 1956 PR

-7.5A Rules - Standards for Restricted Discretionary and Discretionary Activities under Rules 7.4 and 7.5
+Rules - Standards for Restricted Discretionary and Discretionary 7.5A Activities under Rules 7.4 and 7.5